 Single sided hearing loss, unilateral hearing loss or single-sided deafness (SSD), is typically a hearing loss that occurs in one ear only, with the other ear being at normal hearing levels.
-The hearing loss may be moderate, severe or complete in nature depending on the presentation and the cause.
+The hearing loss may be moderate, severe or complete depending on the presentation and the cause.
 Single sided hearing loss can be congenital (from birth) or acquired (occurs after birth).
-If and when a hearing loss occurs in the better ear, the person's hearing loss will be re-classified as Asymmetrical (worse in one ear than the other).
+If and when a hearing loss happens in the better ear, the person's hearing loss will be re-classified as Asymmetrical (worse in one ear than the other).

 If You Find The Information on This Page Helpful, Please Rate The Page

 Your Ratings allow us to understand if the info we provide is helpful

 This type of hearing loss has multiple causes dependent on whether the damage is sensorineural or conductive.
 Typical causes of sensorineural single-sided hearing loss are:

 - Viral infections

 - Meniere's disease